TheC-es/TheC-es.github.io/index.md

 ## TheC-es

 ## Overview
-At the Warrior Rec Center, there is limited space and many people who want to use the courts to play basketball or volleyball.
+At the Warrior Rec Center, high demand for basketball and volleyball courts, especially after 5 PM, makes it difficult for students to secure playing time.
+Our web app solves this problem by allowing students to:

-This gets especially bad after 5 pm, when it can be hard to get a spot on the court with so many people competing.
+- Reserve court time for their groups.

-Our final project is a web app that seeks to solve this problem by allowing students to reserve time on the courts for their groups, and to look for groups to join.
+- Find and join existing groups to secure a spot.

 ## Team Members
 - Alan Reeves